xSuri/Hack-Docs-etc./Hack/Docs/TryHackMe/Finished/Glitch/eng/eng.md

-1) Wait about 5 minutes until the 'error 502' disappears and the page loads.
+1) Wait about 5 minutes until the `error 502` disappears and the page loads.

-2) Open the `development tools` and open the  tag script`.
+2) Open the `development tools` and open the  `tag script`.

 3) From the code below: